Double-End Queues with Non-Poisson Inputs and Their Effective Algorithms: Introduction

 0.4cm

 The structure of this paper is organized as follows.
-Section 2 describes a double-ended queue with impatient customers and two MAP (non-Poisson) inputs.
+Section 2 describes a double-ended queue with two MAP inputs and customers' impatient behavior.
 Section 3 shows that the double-ended queue can be expressed as a new bilateral QBD process.
-By using the bilateral QBD process, we obtain some stability conditions of the double-ended queue.
-Section 4 studies the stationary probability vector of the bilateral QBD process, and computes the probabilities of stationary queue lengths and the average stationary queue lengths.
-Section 5 discusses a better upper bound of the sojourn time of any arriving customer, and provides a computational method by means of the PH distribution of infinite sizes.
-Section 6 develops three algorithms for computing the performance measures of the double-ended queue.
-Section 7 uses some numerical examples to indicate how the performance measures of the double-ended queue are influenced by some key system parameters.
-Section 8 gives some concluding remarks.
-Finally, an appendix provides the proofs of Theorems \ref{The1} and \ref{The2}.
+By using the bilateral QBD process, we obtain some stable conditions for the double-ended queues.
+Section 4 studies the stationary probability vector of the bilateral QBD process, and compute the probabilities of stationary queue lengths and the average stationary queue lengths.
+Section 5 provides an effective method to discuss the sojourn time of any arriving customer and to compute the average sojourn time by using the technique of the first passage times and the PH distributions.
+Section 6 uses some numerical examples to indicate how the performance measures of the double-ended queue are influenced by key system parameters, where three effective algorithms are developed.
+Finally, Section 7 gives some concluding remarks.